Little Bits of History

 Water - In 1805, the Pontcysyllte Aqueduct opened.

-November 27: First Crusade – In 1095, Pope Urban II calls for European princes to rescue the Holy Lands from desecration by the infidels.
+November 27: First Crusade – In 1095, Pope Urban II called for European princes to rescue the Holy Lands from desecration by the infidels.

 No Twinkies – In 1978, Harvey Milk and George Moscone were murdered.